DJSng-Toolkit/Toolbox/mc/versions/21/7/fabric/enhancements.md

 [^1]: Servers that override how chat messages sent by players are formed may cause issues with Chat Heads and make them not render.

+[^2]: C2ME causes issues in some cases when installed.
+If you cannot move or something doesn't appear, try disabling it first.